funql/funql-dotnet/docs/integrations/efcore.md

 !!! note

-    In a real-world application, it's recommended to configure and manage your `DbContext` using dependency injection.
+    In a real-world application, it's recommended to configure and manage your `DbContext` using dependency injection and not create an instance directly.

 That's it!
 FunQL seamlessly filters, sorts, and queries your database directly through the `DbSet<Set>`, leveraging EF Core's powerful capabilities.